-Preservation: We further believe that every word of the inspired Scriptures has been preserved by God (Psa 12:6-7) for the English speaking people in the Authorized (King James) Version which we believe to be the infallible, or inerrant Word of God.
+Preservation: We further believe that every word of the inspired Scriptures has been preserved by God (Psa 12:6-7) for the English-speaking people in the Authorized (King James) Version which we believe to be the infallible and inerrant Word of God.
 We reject all of the modern English versions.

 Interpretation: We believe that the premillennial, dispensational interpretation of Scripture must be followed at all times in interpreting of Scripture.
 Further, the plain, literal sense of the Scripture should be sought unless the context or related passages of Scripture clearly indicate otherwise.

 Justification: We believe that justification is the act of God whereby He declares as righteous the sinner who believes.
 The justification is through the blood of Christ, appropriated by faith, and results in the believer having peace with God.
 (Rom 5:1; 4:24) We do not accept the modern day substitution of “the death of Christ” for “the blood of Christ” either in modern Bible versions or in teaching.
-Rather, we believe the Bible when it says that “without the shedding of blood there is no remission.”
-(Heb 9:22)
+Rather, we believe the Bible when it says that “without the shedding of blood there is no remission of sin” (Heb 9:22).

 Those left behind on earth will have to endure a seven year period known as the Great Tribulation immediately following the Rapture of the Church.
 During that seven years, judgment will be poured out upon all nations and the Jews will recognize Christ as their Messiah.
 Simultaneously in Heaven, believers will face the Judgment Seat of Christ where their works will be judged.
 The Marriage Supper of the Lamb also occurs during this seven year period.